How to protect yourself from tax return identity theft

-- Keep all personal identification documents in a safe place, and try your best to reduce the chances of having your personal information stolen.
+- Keep all personal identification documents in a safe place

-- Only give your SSN when it is required.
+- Only give out your Social Security number when it is required

-- Keep your computer security software updated and use a firewall, anti-spam and anti-virus software.
+- Keep your computer security software updated, use a firewall, and install anti-spam and anti-virus software

-- Stay on top of the latest phone and online phishing scams.
-The IRS never requests financial or personal information by email, and they WILL NOT call you to tell you that you owe taxes.
+- Stay on top of the latest phone and online phishing scams, and remember that the IRS never requests personal or financial information via email, nor will they call to tell you that you owe taxes

-- Consider a lock on your mailbox to make sure that your mail is secure.
+- Consider a lock on your mailbox to make sure your mail is secure

-One of the surest safeguards is filing your tax return as early as possible.
+Don’t wait to file.
+One of the surest safeguards against identity theft is filing your tax return as early as possible.
 Once the IRS processes a return with your Social Security number, it rejects any duplicates.
-A thief won’t be able to file a fraudulent tax return if you have already filed first.
+A thief won’t be able to file a fraudulent tax return if you’ve already filed first!

-Be sure to work with a legitimate tax-preparation service.
+Vet your tax preparer.
+Filing taxes can be complicated, so it may be wise to work with an experienced tax preparation service to ensure all your ducks are in a row.
+If you choose to hire someone, just be sure you’re working with a legitimate tax preparation service.
 Consider verifying their credentials and check on any potential disciplinary actions with the IRS or local Better Business Bureau.

 Learning Center articles, guides, blogs, podcasts, and videos are for informational purposes only and are not an advertisement for a product or service.
 The accuracy and completeness is not guaranteed and does not constitute legal or tax advice.
 Please consult with your own tax, legal, and financial advisors.